NewClaim a free social report

 #prerunmeal #runningfuel #runnertips #runnutrition #fatlossnutrition #fuelyourrun #guthealth #nutritionmistakes #zizzbrahh #upspace #eatforspeed

-8mo ago
+12mo ago

 zizzbrahh

 These will wreck you… ⸻ I don’t care how clean the food is — If it wrecks your digestion, it’s gonna wreck your run.
 Here are 15 foods I avoid at all costs before running: ⸻ 🥩 1.
 Red meat ✅ Takes too long to digest.
 Heavy on the gut = cramps and sluggishness mid-run. 🧀 2.
 Cheese ✅ High in fat and often causes bloating or stomach discomfort while running. 🥛 3.
 Milk (especially whole) ✅ Lactose can cause GI distress.
 If you need dairy, go lactose-free or use it way earlier. 🌶️ 4.
 Spicy food ✅ Can trigger acid reflux or stomach burning.
 Recipe for a mid-run bathroom break. 🍫 5.
 Chocolate (especially dark) ✅ Contains caffeine + fat combo that can upset your stomach and elevate heart rate too early. 🥬 6.
 Raw broccoli or cauliflower ✅ High in fiber and sulfur = gas, bloating, discomfort.
 Not ideal pre-run. 🥜 7.
 Peanut butter (too much) ✅ A little is fine.
 But large amounts slow digestion and can sit heavy in your stomach. 🍟 8.
 Fried foods ✅ Fat + oil = delayed gastric emptying.
 You’ll feel it sloshing mid-run. 🍔 9.
 Fast food ✅ High sodium, high fat, low quality.
 Feels great going in.
 Not coming out. 🍞 10.
 Whole wheat bagels (with cream cheese) ✅ Combo of slow digesting carbs + fat.
 Go with a regular bagel + honey instead. 🥤 11.
 Soda or energy drinks ✅ Carbonation + sugar = bloating, reflux, and jitters.
 Big no. 🍨 12.
 Ice cream ✅ Fat + dairy + sugar bomb.
 Worst combo you could pick pre-run. 🍭 13.
-Candy or sugary cereal ✅ Might give a temporary buzz, but the crash can hit hard, and cause bad gut issues. 🥬 14.
+Candy or sugary cereal ✅ Not the worst, but the crash can hit hard, and cause gut issues if you’re sensitive. 🥬 14.
 Large salad ✅ Too much fiber pre-run = disaster waiting to happen.
 Save it for after. 🥯 15.
 Anything new ✅ Rule of thumb: never try something new before a big run.
 Even if it sounds safe. ⸻ 🔥 I stick to low-fiber, low-fat, easily digestible carbs before runs.
 Like rice cakes, bananas with honey, or a high carb endurance drink mix.
 You want fuel, not a gut bomb. ⸻ 💬 Comment “FUEL” for my full pre-run meals + exact DAILY nutrition recipes via Upspace 💪 #prerunmeal #runningfuel #runnertips #runnutrition #fatlossnutrition #fuelyourrun #guthealth #nutritionmistakes #zizzbrahh #upspace #eatforspeed

 These are silent killers…